Our Location

 For the first day or two after vasectomy you may experience mild discomfort in your scrotum or abdomen.
 Over-the-counter medications such as Tylenol should help.
 The doctor may also send you home with narcotic pain medication.

-Urological Consultants of Florida vasectomy forms
+Urological Consultants of Florida Vasectomy Forms

 Miami urologists Dr. David Robbins and Dr. Amery Wirtshafter have provided a pdf copy for download of the vasectomy consent form that you signed at the Miami Beach office or the North Miami Beach office.
 You can additionally download the post vasectomy instruction form below.